sleepymalc/pbb.wtf/content/research/Unlearning-Sample-Inference-Game/index.md

 ### Provable Properties

-We established several provable properties of our game.
+We established several provable properties of our unlearning evaluation metric.